tombricks/ORE/README.txt

 REMAINING ENTRIES

-common/ai_templates/00_ai_templates.txt is not blank for now because of a client_ping crash

 common/autonomous_states/00_autonomous_states.txt is blank but this causes a crash when trying to release a puppet

 common/bookmarks/00_bookmarks.txt has a blank bookmark with only a "---" entry so the game can be entered